Budapest-Bamako

-The Budapest-Bamako or Great African Run is a charity car race in Africa, and the largest amateur rally in the world.
+The Budapest-Bamako or Great African Run is a charity car race in Europe and Africa, and the largest amateur rally in the world.
 It is a low-budget version of the Dakar Rally, and goes from Budapest, Hungary to Bamako, Mali through the Sahara.
-It passes through Hungary, Austria or Slovenia, Italy, France, Spain, Morocco, Western Sahara, Mauritania and Mali.
+It passes through Hungary, Austria or Slovenia, Italy, France, Spain, Morocco, Mauritania and Mali.
 The Budapest-Bamako was inspired by the Paris-Dakar Rally.
 There are few entry restrictions: as long as a vehicle is street legal, it can join the event.

 History

 The event was the brainchild of Hungarian internet entrepreneur and former radio shock jock Andrew G. Szabo, who wanted to give rally fans an option to the more expensive and stricter Dakar rally.
 After first envisioning a direct drive through the Sahara in Tunisia, Libya, Niger, Burkina Faso, and Mali he opted for a safer and more scenic route around the Western rim of Africa.